205: Rocket Attack USA

 The Crickets is the name of a musical group formed in the 1950s by Buddy Holly (1936-1959) and local Texas musician friends of his.
 They hit it big along with Holly but managed to continue performing after his death, though with different vocalists.
 Following a February 2016 concert in Clear Lake, Iowa, the site of Buddy Holly’s last show, the group announced it was their final performance.

-It’s like Madison.
-I’m on State Street. –The farmer’s market.
+Hey, it looks like Madison. –Yeah, I’m on State Street. –The farmer’s market.
 Historical society.

 State Street is a famed open-air (or pedestrian) mall located in Madison, Wisconsin.